Participate in Justice Counts

 - Direct support for policymakers to understand and effectively use the metrics to drive policy and budget decisions

-Justice Counts has created multiple pathways to become a Founding State and will seek to make each of those pathways as easy as possible for state leaders.
+Justice Counts has created multiple pathways to become a founding Jurisdiction and will seek to make each of those pathways as easy as possible for state and local leaders.

-Interested states must demonstrate a strong commitment to using data to present a timely, accessible cross-system picture for policymakers and the public.
-Justice Counts will be most successful when state leaders work collaboratively and openly across municipal, county, and state criminal justice agencies that currently collect and house needed data.
-Here are five ways states can demonstrate that they are ready to be a founding Justice Counts state.
+Interested jurisdictions must demonstrate a strong commitment to using data to present a timely, accessible cross-system picture for policymakers and the public.
+Justice Counts will be most successful when leaders work collaboratively and openly across municipal, county, and state criminal justice agencies that currently collect and house needed data.
+Here are five ways states can demonstrate that they are ready to be a founding Justice Counts state, county, or city.